nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/4-templates.md

 * `.vue` single file components
 * Vuex&mdash;state management (opt-in)
-* VueRouter&mdash;routing (opt-in)&mdash;**experimental!**
+* Vue Router&mdash;routing (opt-in)&mdash;**experimental**
 * NativeScript themes

-You can use [Vue CLI](https://github.com/vuejs/vue-cli) to bootstrap your NativeScript-Vue app.
-Out of the box, this template provides support for [Vuex](https://vuex.vuejs.org/en/), the [Vue Router](https://github.com/vuejs/vue-router), and [NativeScript themes](https://docs.nativescript.org/ui/theme).
+Use this template to develop your app from the [Vue CLI](https://github.com/vuejs/vue-cli) and design it around `.vue` file components.
+Out-of-the-box, the template also provides advanced Vue functionality ([Vuex](https://vuex.vuejs.org/en/) and [Vue Router](https://github.com/vuejs/vue-router)) and support for [NativeScript themes](https://docs.nativescript.org/ui/theme).

+Functionality-wise, the template is a spin-off of the basic template for NativeScript development and implements a simple button-controlled counter.

 Originally built by [Pascal Martineau](https://github.com/lewebsimple/), this template is now officially supported for NativeScript-Vue.

 ### Usage